 As I passed a parking lot, two birders, an older man and a woman about my age, got out of a car and asked if I’d seen the Solitaire.
 I told them that I hadn’t, but had heard that it had been seen that morning.
 I looked at my watch and saw that it was now 2:15.
 I decided since I took off from work and come out there to see the bird, I might as well keep at it.
 I walked around the lagoon, this time heading between it and the campus.
 A male Kestrel was sitting in a small evergreen right next to the path.
 As I stopped to look at it, it flew about 30 yards to another tree.
 I walked forward slowly until it took off again.
 I thought I’d flushed it, but it came right at me and landed in the weeds along the path about seven feet from where I stood.
 It stayed only a couple seconds, with its wings held up above its back, then flitted back up into the tree.
 I don’t know what it was going for, but it didn’t get it.
 As it flew back up, I saw, for the first time (I’m ashamed to say) the row of white spots along the trailing edge of the wing.
 But I digress.

 I walked the length of the lagoon and started back on the lake side.
 I was going pretty fast, having pretty much decided my bird had flown.
 When I got to the corner where the lagoon makes a curve eastward toward the lake, I saw the older man whom I’d met in the parking lot.
 He was standing with his arm pointing toward a grove of evergreens and trying to get the attention of the woman he had come with (who was 100 yards further down the shore).
 As I approached, he told me where to look.
 The Solitaire was sitting on the top branch of a 10-foot leafless deciduous tree in front of the evergreens, about 40 yards from the path.
 It sat motionless, and the three of us stood and got great looks.
-The man introduced himself as Jim Landing and the woman as Trish, and I immediately recognized his name from the Internet birding sites I frequent.
 After three or four minutes, the Solitaire flew to another leafless deciduous tree and landed on a branch above a clump of low evergreen shrubs mixed with some kind of berry-bearing vine.
 It sat motionless for a minute or so, then dropped down onto the evergreen, fluttering above it and grabbing at something, although we couldn’t tell what.
 It wasn’t berries.
 For the next few minutes, it stayed in that area, sitting on the branches or dropping down onto the shrubs.
 Then it flew across a small clearing to an open grove of small deciduous trees (that still had maybe half their leaves) about 20 feet from the lake.